Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Results

 The KG plots in Figure~\ref{fig:kg_to_kg_quench} expose the limitations of the truncated Hamiltonian approximation.
-At smaller masses (left two panels), the HT results with our method match perfectly the analytic prediction up to times several times longer than the system size.
+At smaller masses [panels (a) and (b)], the HT results with our method match perfectly the analytic prediction up to times several times longer than the system size.
 This shows that the HT calculation of real time dynamics can be very reliable up to considerably long times.
-At higher masses (top right panel), the real time dynamics start to deviate from the analytic curve for late times and the curve develops a phase shift.
+At higher masses [panel (c)], the real time dynamics start to deviate from the analytic curve for late times and the curve develops a phase shift.
 This is due to truncation effects -- at higher masses the low energy part of the Hilbert space becomes too small to accommodate all the relevant modes for the dynamics.
 The quality of the time evolution depends also on the amplitude of the quench, the difference between the pre- and the postquench mass.
 For small quenches, the HT evolution is reliable even at large masses and for bigger quenches it gets less reliable also at smaller masses.
 This is because a large quench generates excitations high up in the spectrum, exceeding the HT truncation.
 The very high masses shown in panel~(d) cannot be reliably simulated with our current implementation of the HT and we show only the analytic curve to support the discussions in the previous paragraphs.
+Such high masses could be implemented also with our methods, though, if a massive basis was chosen for the HT expansion instead of the massless basis.
+In this case, HT becomes exact also at nonzero masses.